anouarabdsslm/laravel-paypalpayment/README.md

-#### Important :Guys this package is deprecated,so please try some others or fork it and tweak it the way you want.
+#### Important :Guys this package is deprecated and Im no more maintaining it, try some othersm or just fork it and modify it as you want. thanks.
 #### Note :
 If you're going to use this package with Laravel 4, make sure to require the Laravel 4 branch:
 ```js